davecan/training/README.md

     - But remember Law of Leaky Abstractions

-Instructor covers the rest, we tie back to principles above as class proceeds.
+**Instructor covers the rest below, we tie back to principles above as class proceeds.**

 # Injection & Input Validation